cmoses8626/notes-app/readme.md

-# Meteor Boilerplate
+# Notes App

-This includes a basic React and auth setup.
+This is a basic note taking app using React and Meteor.